codedthrillers/volume1/0103theAlternative.md

     isHandeled = true;
 }
 ```

-Of course, the developer added this to all the if statements in the code. (as always, for consistency reasons).
+... and when finally someone heard it, and got scared.

-Following his scepticism, he made sure all conditions were properly written, so, when a value got tested for equality, it was tested for it's inequality also.
-With the AI comming to take over the planet, you can never be to cautious.
+He rushed to the keyboard,  made sure all conditions were properly written.
+Each and every condition had to be perfect by now, and, just to be extra careful, when a value got tested for equality, it was tested for it's inequality also.
+With the AI rising from the ground, and the dragon in the sky, you can never be to cautious.

 And the dragon blew fire: